Vukodlok/Personal_Projects/README.md

 ## Pokedex
 Create a javascript program that fetches json data to output information about pokemon to a web app.
 Use html and css to create a site for users to enter an id number or name to search the database for.
 This was made as part of freecodecamp's Javascript Algorithms and Data Structures course.

+## Random Simpson's Quote Generator
+Create a web app that fetches a random quote from the show The Simpsons.
+Use html, css, and javascript within the React framework to create a button that change the screen colors and fetches the quote from an API to display.
+This was made as part of freeCodeCamp's Fron End Development Libraries course.